DamienDeSousa/scheduledTaskBundle/README.md

 This bundle use the dragonmantank/cron-expression library.
 This lib read the cron expression of each task to determine if this task should be run now.
 I invite you to read more about this [here](https://packagist.org/packages/dragonmantank/cron-expression).

-## What's new on this version ?

-Better detection of the operating system on which the bundle is running.